ToxicFrog/doom-mods/gun-bonsai/README.md

 This is a list of all the upgrades in the game and their effects and prerequisites.
 Upgrades have brief in-game descriptions, but this list often has more details.

+## Player Upgrades

+Upgrades that you gain for your character, and apply no matter what weapon you're wielding.

+### Bloodthirsty

+Increases all damage you deal by 10% (with a minimum increase of 1) per level.
+This stacks with per-weapon damage upgrades.

+### Indestructable *(max 4 levels)*

+**Note:** this requires the mod [Indestructable](../indestructable/) to be installed, or it will not appear in the upgrade pool.
+See the Mod Compatibility section for required settings.

+Gives you extra lives that are automatically expended when you receive lethal damage, restoring some health and temporarily making you invulnerable.
+Each level reduces the amount of damage you need to take to earn an extra life and increases the maximum number you can carry.

+### Juggler *(max 1 level)*

+Weapon switching is instantaneous, or nearly so.
+Note that this does not affect reload speed or rate of fire.

+### Scavenge Blood

+When killed, enemies drop a health bonus worth 1% of their max health.
+Level increases the amount of health dropped.

+### Scavenge Lead

+When killed, enemies drop a random ammo item usable by one of your weapons.
+If you have multiple weapons that share an ammo type, you're more likely to get ammo of that type.
+Level increases the number of ammo drops per kill.

+### Scavenge Steel

+When killed, enemies drop an armour bonus worth 2% of their max health.
+Level increases the amount of armour dropped.

+### Thorns

+Enemies attacking you take an equal amount of damage.
+More levels increases the amount of damage attackers take.
+Note that you still take full damage from the attack!

+### Tough as Nails

+Reduces incoming damage by 10% (and by at least 1 point per level).
+This has diminishing returns as you take more levels of it, and cannot reduce damage taken below 1.

-## General Upgrades
+## Generic Weapon Upgrades

-General-purpose player and weapon upgrades.
+Non-elemental upgrades for your weapons.

 ### Agonizer *(Melee only)*

 Hitting an enemy flinches them for 2/5ths of a second.
 More levels increase the duration.

-### Bloodthirsty *(Player only)*

-Increases all damage you deal by 10% (with a minimum increase of 1) per level.
-This stacks with per-weapon damage upgrades.

 ### Bouncy Shots *(Projectile only)*